faster-cpython/benchmarking-public/results/bm-20230812-3.13.0a0-af24cd7/bm-20230812-linux-x86_64-faster%2dcpython-incremental_gc-3.13.0a0-af24cd7-vs-3.11.0.md

 Benchmark hidden because not significant (2): meteor_contest, bench_mp_pool
 Ignored benchmarks (21) of results/bm-20221024-3.11.0-deaf509/bm-20221024-linux-x86_64-python-v3.11.0-3.11.0-deaf509.json: 2to3, aiohttp, chameleon, django_template, djangocms, docutils, flaskblogging, genshi_text, genshi_xml, gunicorn, html5lib, pycparser, pylint, sqlalchemy_declarative, sqlalchemy_imperative, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift, tomli_loads

+# HPT report

+- Reliability score: 67.70% likely to be faster
+- 90% likely to have a speedup of 1.00x
+- 95% likely to have a speedup of 1.00x
+- 99% likely to have a speedup of 1.00x